NFJJunior/MazeQuest/README.md

 # MazeQuest
-8x8 LED Matrix game for IntrodoctionToRobotics course
+Matrix game project for IntroductionToRobotics course, Faculty of Mathematics and Computer Science, University of Bucharest.

 ## Backstory